johncarmody.com★Full Stack Development + Interactive Design + Teaching ★ Sculpting Order From Chaos

 18 days and nights in the life of my front porch… I used a cheap infra-red surveillance camera to automatically shoot and upload motionDetected imagery to my server…then I created this spontaneous timeLapse of frontPorch so-called “mundanities”…no video/motion…10,000+ lo-res images.

-These are scenes from a war protest here in the District.
-This particular event featured participants both pro- and anti-war, much bitterness emerged quickly on all fronts…
+These are scenes from a 2003 war protest here in the District.
+This particular event featured participants both pro- and anti-, much bitterness emerged quickly on all fronts.
+Using audio and video, I wanted to capture and present the nightmarish quality of the surroundings.

 The US flag, in the background and unwatched at an art show…I was at DC Art-O-Matic and saw a whole lot of good and bad work, but a flag off to the side and outside caught my attention.
 So much of the USA is going down the drain – people get crasser, stupider and more foolish and continue chipping away at national and individual dignity…listen to the words of the speakers, be mesmerized by more than the flag’s waves….these are good words on the state of the union…